-You must be enrolled in at least one credit-bearing course (minimum one credit hour) at IU during your time abroad in order to retain access to IU services, including email.
+Domestic students must be enrolled in at least one credit-bearing course (minimum one credit hour) at IU during your time abroad in order to retain access to IU services, including email.
 International students should contact OIS to determine the minimum number of credit hours required to maintain their visa status.

 If you intend to receive degree credit for graduate work conducted on the exchange, contact the Dean's office at your school prior to your departure to learn about the type of credit that may be transferred and the documentation required.
 The Director for Graduate Studies in your school is responsible for approving transfer credits.

 All students should discuss course enrollment options with their academic advisor in their home department.
 The Office of International Partnerships cannot advise students on appropriate enrollment options.

 As a reminder, these exchange programs do not include fee remissions or other financial aid to cover the costs of enrolling in courses or research credit hours.

 NOTICE: The zero credit hour course GRAD-G597 has been discontinued effective Fall 2018.

 You will receive a fellowship award to cover the cost of round-trip economy airfare to your destination.
 If the award is not sufficient to cover the round-trip ticket, contact the Office of International Partnerships.